Hawtio uses the Apache 2.0 License.

 Then by default you can connect on http;//localhost:8778/jolokia to access the jolokia REST API.

-Now you can use Hawtio (e.g. the Google Chrome Extension or the stand alone Hawtio application) to connect to it - and it then minimises the effect of Hawtio/jolokia on your app (e.g. you don't need to mess about with whats inside your application or even change the classpath)
+Now you can use the standalone Hawtio application to connect to it.
+This strategy minimises the effect of Hawtio/jolokia on your app (e.g. you don't need to mess about with what's inside your application or even change the classpath).